-Leave the Lime Wall Finish to dry and harden as described above
+Leave the Lime Wall Finish backing coat to dry and as described under Substrates & Priming.

-Once applied and gently flattened we switch to plastic trowels for the initial compression and burnishing.
-First we use a very soft plastic trowel (Pavan 817/PV or Pavan 817/RS1) to begin closing up any small holes and pores.
+- First use a thin plastic trowel (Pavan 817/PV or Pavan 817/RS1) to begin closing up any small holes and pores.

-As the Tadelakt continues to dry and harden we use a harder plastic trowel (Pavan 817/RS) to compress the surface further.
+- As the Tadelakt continues to dry and harden, switch to a thick plastic trowel (Pavan 817/RS) to compress the surface further.

-When the Tadelakt is relatively dry its necessary to test whether the Tadelakt is ready to soap.
-Polish a small area with the stone at this stage to double check it’s ready, do not stone the whole area.
-For this small test area you shouldn’t pick up any Tadelakt on the stone at all and the surface should become shiny where this small trial is undertaken.
+Test if the Tadelakt is ready to soap just as it dries.
+Rub a small area with the polishing stone – you shouldn’t pick up any Tadelakt on the stone at all and the surface should become shiny where this small trial is undertaken.

 Soaping & Burnishing

-Completely dry and hard after approximately 4 weeks.
+Touch dry in < 24 hours.
+Fully hardened after approximately 4 weeks.